-- Integrated Research Pathway (IRP): Three-year residency with two clinical years and one research year (11 months) with research months replacing clinical electives.
-IRP participants must receive American Board of Pediatrics (ABP) approval prior to 9 months into a resident’s first year of residency.
+- Integrated Research Pathway (IRP) - 3y Residency with 2 clinical years and 1 research year (10 blocks).
+Research months would replace clinical electives.
+IRP participants must receive American Board of Pediatrics (ABP) approval prior to 9 months into HO1 year.
 There is no formal integration with a fellowship program in this track.

-- Financial support is available for research associated activities up to $5,000 per year based on each individual's needs and goals.
+- Financial support for research supplies/costs up to $15,000 based on each individual's needs and goals.

 - Postdoctoral Research Training Program

 - Pediatric Endocrinology T32 on Developmental Origins of Disease

 Eligible candidates for the PPSTP are those who have completed medical school and are committed to a career that incorporates significant time dedicated to research.
 Applicants should have significant prior research experience that may include an additional advanced degree (such as Ph.D., M.P.H., M.S.);an advanced degree beyond an M.D. is not required.
 Applicants should apply to the Categorical Pediatric Residency Program or Medical Genetics/ Pediatrics Residency Program at the University of Michigan and will be asked to submit a supplementary PPSTP application when invited to interview

 - Applications to these Residency Programs should be submitted through ERAS.